-1. Firstly parboil the potatoes in a pressure cooker or pan.
-Cook the potatoes with water just about covering them, for 1 to 2 whistles on medium flame.
+1. First, parboil 4 to 5 medium-sized potatoes in a 2 litre pressure cooker.
+Cook the potatoes with water just about covering them, for 1 whistle on medium heat.

-4. Take all the ingredients for the aloo 65 except for potatoes and oil in a bowl.
+4. Take all the ingredients for the aloo 65 except for the potatoes, coriander leaves and oil in a bowl.

-- 3 tablespoons whole wheat flour (atta) or you can use all purpose flour
+- 3 tablespoons whole wheat flour (can substitute all-purpose flour)

 - ½ teaspoon coriander powder

 - 2 to 3 teaspoons ginger-garlic paste or crushed ginger-garlic

 - 1 tablespoon lemon juice (or white vinegar)